Ramnagar, Varanasi: History

 The Ramnagar Fort was built by Kashi Naresh Raja Balwant Singh with creamy chunar sandstone in the eighteenth century.
 It is a typically Mughal style of architecture with carved balconies, open courtyards, and picturesque pavilions.

 Ramlila

 Over a million pilgrims arrive annually for the vast processions and performances of Ramlila organized by Kashi Naresh.
 The Ramlila of Ramnagar basically operated by Maharaja of Banaras with the help of Pt.
 Laxmi Narayan Pandey and his cultural family every year.
 It is one of the majestic show which happens once in the year every time.
 The venues are well scattered across Ramnagar, Lanka, Janakpuri, PAC and several small areas.

+Geographical indication

+Ramnagar Bhanta (Brinjal) was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 March 2023 and is valid until 3 November 2030.

+Kashi Vishwanath Farmer Producer Company from Varanasi, proposed the GI registration of Ramnagar Bhanta (Brinjal).
+After filing the application in November 2020, the Brinjal was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Ramnagar Bhanta (Brinjal)" exclusive to the Brinjal grown in the region.
+It thus became the first brinjal variety from Uttar Pradesh and the 45th type of goods from Uttar Pradesh to earn the GI tag.

+The GI tag protects the brinjal from illegal selling and marketing, and gives it legal protection and a unique identity.

 Demographics

-As of the 2001 Census of India, Ramnagar had a population of 39,941.
-Males constitute 54% of the population and females 46%.
-Ramnagar has an average literacy rate of 58%, lower than the national average of 59.5%: male literacy is 66%, and female literacy is 49%.
+As of the 2011 Census of India, Ramnagar had a population of 49,132.
+Males constitute 53% of the population and females 47%.
+Ramnagar has an average literacy rate of 70%, lower than the national average of 74.4%: male literacy is 57%, and female literacy is 43%.
 In Ramnagar, 15% of the population is under 6 years of age.